tail-call/kbb/README.md

  - [x] Object info window near pointer
  - [x] Tile paint mode
  - [x] BUGFIX: Dead guys are not deleted from the squad
+ - [x] BUGFIX: Player always respawns in the same spot

 # Sources